-- case study exercises;
+- case studies

-- group discussions;
+- group discussions

-- in-tray exercises;
+- in-tray exercises

-- psychometric tests;
+- psychometric tests

-- role play;
+- role play

-- social events.
+- social events

 How will I be assessed?

-Employers don't just assess you against job competencies; they also aim to ensure that you're the right fit.
-Being scrutinised for such a long time can be challenging, but recruitment assessment centres allow you to compensate for poor performance in one task by excelling in another.
+Employers don't just assess you against job competencies.
+They also aim to ensure that you're the right fit for the company.
+Being scrutinised for such a long time can be challenging, but assessment centres allow you to compensate for poor performance in one task by excelling in another.

-- analytical thinking;
+- analytical thinking

-- commercial awareness;
+- commercial awareness

 - time management.

 Assessors, who are usually a mix of HR consultants and line managers, score your actions against competency frameworks.
 They discuss all aspects of your performance before reaching a final decision on whether or not to hire you.
 All, several, one or none of the candidates could be successful.